-Case study of a student on the Defence Engineering and Science Group (DESG) Graduate Scheme, now working as a Naval Architect in the maritime area of the MOD.
+Case study of a graduate on the Defence Engineering and Science Group (DESG) Graduate Scheme, now working as a Naval Architect in the maritime area of the MOD.

 I chose the MOD’s DESG Graduate scheme because I really liked the idea of trying out different areas of the business before choosing where to work within the business.
 I now work as a Naval Architect in the Maritime Area of the MOD.

 I wanted to experience working with both submarines and surface ships and so did a placement in In-service Submarine Structures and Capital Ships.